Skip to Content

 Resources for those walking the Tour de Mont Blanc

-On the first night of our walk we stayed at Refuge Col de Balme (Tel 04 50 54 02 33) and the cost was around €40 per person with dinner and breakfast in a 6 bed dorm room.
-On our second night we stayed at Gite Bon Abri at Champex-de’en-Haut, which we highly recommend, with private rooms and dorm rooms.
-The cost was around CHFR 76 per person with dinner and breakfast in a 6 bed dorm room and the Gite may be booked in advance by e-mail.
+On the first night of our walk we stayed at Refuge Col de Balme (Tel 04 50 54 02 33).
+The cost included dinner and breakfast in a 6 bed dorm room.
+On our second night we stayed at Gite Bon Abri at Champex-de’en-Haut, which we highly recommend.
+They offer private rooms and 6 bed dorm rooms with dinner and breakfast.
+Gite Bon Abri may be booked in advance by e-mail.

 Need a guide book for the Tour de Mont Blanc?
 We recommend the Cicerone Trekking the Tour of Mont Blanc by Kev Reynolds